-For cleaning cushions, you can remove the cover by unfastening the zip on the back of the cushion.
-For washing or dry-cleaning, check which material your cushions are made of, before cleaning.
-Best to store the cushions in dry surroundings.
-If the cushions stay inside the boat - set them up vertically.
+- For cleaning cushions, you can remove the cover by unfastening the zip on the back of the cushion. - For washing or dry-cleaning, check which material your cushions are made of, before cleaning. - It is best to store the cushions in dry surroundings. - If the cushions stay inside the boat set them up vertically.

+Various steel wires can be washed in warm soap and water, rinsed clean, dried, and afterwards wiped with an oilcloth.

+All ropes and blocks should be washed in warm soap and water, rinsed and dried.

+RIGGING AND BOOM

-- 4. Various steel wires can be washed in warm soap and water, rinsed clean, dried, and afterwards wiped with an oilcloth. - 5.
-All ropes and blocks should be washed in warm soap and water, rinsed and dried. - Rigging and boom: Make sure all lines and halyards are intact.
-Should a halyard have a failure at the end, turn it over.
-Every year all halyards and reefing lines should be shortened approx. 25 cm. - 7.
-The water tank must be emptied and cleaned it is easy accessible in the front cabin under the V berth. - 8.
-During the winter, open all lockers for best ventilation and make sure that the boat is well ventilated. - 9.
-The engine:Please contact your local engine dealer. - 10.
+- Make sure all lines and halyards are intact.
+Should a halyard have a failure at the end, turn it over. - Every year all halyards and reefing lines should be shortened approx. 25 cm. only if you can see chafing marks.

+The water tank must be emptied and cleaned - it is easily accessible in the front cabin under the V berth.

+During the winter, open all lockers for best ventilation and make sure that the boat is well ventilated.

+THE ENGINE

+Please contact your local engine dealer.

 The marine batteries can stay in the boat over the winter.
 But better charge them full before the winter and charge them up once a month.

-- 11. Dry out the hulls completely to avoid frost damage and check all bilges in all 3 hulls are dry, also the forward and aft bilges in the floats. - 12.
+Dry out the hulls completely to avoid frost damage and check all bilges in all 3 hulls are dry, also the forward and aft bilges in the floats.

 Make sure that ventilation is good before storing the boat for the winter.
-The best thing to do is to store the boat indoors for the winter period, if you use a canvas or plastic type cover make sure it does not touch the boat and hulls as this might scratch the boat. - Flush the holding tank and empty this before you haul out the boat best min. two times.
+The best thing to do is to store the boat indoors for the winter period, if you use a canvas or plastic type cover make sure it does not touch the boat and hulls as this might scratch the boat.

+Flush the holding tank and empty this before you haul out the boat - best min. two times.